A Zero-Positive Learning Approach for Diagnosing Software Performance Regressions: The Zero-Positive Learning Approach

 \subsubsection{Scaling to Many Functions via k-means Clustering}

 So far, we have focused on analyzing the performance of a single function that is modified with new code.
 In reality, the number of functions that change between versions of the code is higher.
+For example, 27 functions are modified between two versions of MySQL used in our experiments~\cite{mysqlbug}.
 Training one autoencoder per such function is impractical.
 Furthermore, the number of samples required to train these grows, too.
 To alleviate this, we group multiple functions into clusters and assign an autoencoder to each group. \scheme\ applies k-means clustering for this purpose \cite{kmeans}.
 It computes $k$ clusters from the training samples.
 Then, we assign function $f$ to cluster $c$, if $c$ contains more samples of $f$ than any other cluster.
 For each cluster $c$, we build one autoencoder.
 We train the autoencoder using the training samples of all the functions that belong to that cluster.
 During inferencing, when we analyze profiling samples for a newer version of a function, we feed them to the autoencoder of the cluster where that function belongs to.